Mod8124/Mod8124/README.md

   </tr>
 </table>

-### Hey There, I'm Denis , Front End Developer & Web Designer
+### Hey There, I'm Denis, a Web Developer and web Designer

-I'm a self-taught Front End Developer who started as a Web Designer, based in Costa Rica.
+I'm a self-taught Web Developer who started as a Web Designer, based in Costa Rica.
 I have a passion for learning about innovative technologies, animations, best practices, and clean code.

+I enjoy challenging myself and improving my skills.
+In January 2024, I will be embarking on a journey as a software engineering student.
-I like to challenge myself and improve my skills so recently, I started my journey learning Full-Stack development in Oracle Next Education, also, I participated in the <a href="https://worldskills.org/">WorldSkills</a> competition 2021.
+Additionally, I participated in the <a href="https://worldskills.org/">WorldSkills</a> competition 2021.

 <div>